DavorPenzar/magic-text/README.md

 ```

+Obviously, this is an *overkill*, as, instead of `cancellation.Cancel()`, one could simply `break` the `foreach`-loop; not to mention that reading from the console may be done synchronously.
+However, the example above illustrates the power and possibilities provided by the library which might come useful in other real-life scenarios.

+Note that [`LineByLineTokeniser`](Source/LineByLineTokeniser.cs)&mdash;the base class of [`RegexTokeniser`](Source/RegexTokeniser.cs) and [`CharTokeniser`](Source/CharTokeniser.cs)&mdash;does not necessarily cancel the shattering operation immediately, meaning that additional iterations in the `foreach`-loop above may be run even after the `"#BREAK"` token is found.
+However, no new lines will be read from the underlying input (the `Console.In` in the example above) after cancelling the operation.
+Actually, no additional bytes shall be read appart from those having already been irrecoverably read.

 ##  Remarks

 This library should not be used when working with large corpora of context tokens.
-Objects of class [```Pen```](Source/Pen.cs) store complete context using an in-memory container, rather than reading tokens from external memory or a network resource.
+Objects of class [`Pen`](Source/Pen.cs) store complete context using an in-memory container, rather than reading tokens from external memory or a network resource.
 The implemented approach is much simpler and faster, but lacks the possibility to work with a large number of tokens that would not fit in the internal memory all at once.
 However, logic used in the library may be generalised to implement a more sophisticated programs able to handle storing tokens externally.

 ##  References